NOTICE OF PRIVACY PRACTICES

 We use and disclose PHI for many different reasons.
 For some of these uses or disclosures, we need your written authorization.
 Below we describe the different categories of our uses and disclosures and give you some examples of each category.

 I. USES AND DISCLOSURES RELATING TO TREATMENT, PAYMENT OR HEALTH CARE OPERATIONS.

 Except where prohibited by Massachusetts state law or federal laws, HSL and HSL staff may legally use and share your PHI for treatment, payment and health care operations.
 We do not need to obtain your written authorization to do these things, as explained below:

 For treatment: We may disclose your PHI to doctors, medical students, nurses, social workers, rehabilitation therapists, chaplains, other health care personnel, and others who are involved in managing and providing your care.

 To obtain payment: We may use or disclose your PHI in order to bill and collect payment for your health care services.
 For example, we may release portions of your PHI to Medicaid, Medicare or a private insurer to collect payment for services that we delivered to you.

 For health care operations: We may use or disclose your PHI in the course of operating HSL facilities and programs.
-This includes information shared with outside parties who perform health care operations or other services on behalf of HSL ("business associates").
-For example, we may use your PHI in evaluating the quality of services provided or disclose your PHI to our accountant or attorney for audit and legal purposes.
+This includes information shared with outside parties who perform health care operations or other services on behalf of HSL (“business associates”).
+For example, we may use your PHI in evaluating the quality of services provided or disclose your PHI to our accountant or attorney for audit or legal purposes.